EricLarG4/OligoR/README.md

     docker pull ghcr.io/ericlarg4/oligor:master

-To update, simply use the above command again to pull the latest version of the Docker image.
+To update, simply use the above command again, or click on pull in the Docker desktop software (click on the three dot menu on the image line, then click on pull).
 This image is automatically re-built when the source code is changed.

 # How to launch OligoR?